Commit charge: Metrics

+Commit charge

 The commit charge increases when any program is opened and used, and goes down when a program is closed.
 It will also change when already-running programs allocate or free private virtual memory; for example, with the VirtualAlloc and VirtualFree APIs.

 In the Task Manager utility under Windows XP and Windows Server 2003, the graphical displays labeled as "PF usage" and "Page File Usage History," despite their labels, reflect not the pagefile contents but the total (or current) commit charge.
 The height of the graph area corresponds to the commit limit.
 These do not show how much has actually been written to the pagefile, but only the maximum potential pagefile usage: The amount of pagefile that would be used if all current contents of RAM had to be removed.
 In Windows 2000 and Windows NT 4.0, these same displays are labeled "Mem usage" but again actually show the commit charge and commit limit.
 Similar displays in the Task Manager of Windows Vista and later have been changed to reflect usage of physical memory.

 In Task Manager's "Processes" display, each process's contribution to the "total commit charge" is shown in the "VM size" column in Windows XP and Server 2003.
 The same value is labeled "Commit size" in Windows Vista and later.
 The total commit charge will always be larger than the sum of these values, as the total includes system-wide allocations such as the paged pool.

 In the same display, the "Mem Usage" column in Windows XP and Server 2003, or the "Working Set (Memory)" column in Windows Vista and later, shows each process's current working set.
 This is a count of physical memory (RAM) rather than virtual address space.
 It represents the subset of the process's virtual address space that is valid, meaning that it can be referenced without incurring a page fault.

 The commit charge for each process does not include other major contributions to the process's virtual address space, such as mapped files.
-For this reason, the process's working set (the portion of its address space that can be referenced without incurring a page fault) may be larger than its contribution to total commit charge, and the total commit charge is not inclusive of the total memory (physical or virtual) actually in use.
+For this reason, the process's working set (the portion of its address space that can be referenced without incurring a page fault) may be larger or smaller than its contribution to total commit charge, and the total commit charge is not inclusive of the total memory (physical or virtual) actually in use.